-Participants placed in Custodial Parent of an Infant (CMC), At-Risk Pregnancy (ARP) and Trial Job (TJ) placements are not subject to W-2 hourly payment reductions by the W-2 agency.
+Participants placed in Custodial Parent of an Infant (CMC) and At-Risk Pregnancy (ARP)placements are not subject to W-2 hourly payment reductions by the W-2 agency.
 CMC and ARP participants do not have participation requirements and cannot be subject to a payment reduction.
-Trial Job participants are paid wages directly by the employer and unplanned and unexcused absences by the participant will be reflected by a decrease in Trial Job wages by the employer, regardless of W-2 good cause criteria.
-The Trial Job employer and participant are encouraged to work together to allow for planned absences.